Snake plants are long-lived, easy to grow, striking in appearance, and great for your indoor air quality.

 Spider mites are a particular challenge for snake

 If you spot them early, you can treat spider mites by gently washing all the leaves of your snake plant on all sides, particularly the undersides, using a sponge dampened in warm water.
 Repeat this daily, until you no longer see signs of spider mites.
-More aggressive infestations can be treated with neem oil.
+More aggressive infestations can be treated with a neem oil drench.

 Mealybugs.
 Mealybugs usually look like small, white, powdery insects clustered around the new growth of a plant.
 Like spider mites, they can be treated by washing a snake plant gently with warm water, or with neem oil for more serious infestations.